 The Current sub-tab displays all current issues as well as the complete list of all analyzed devices and their associate issues.
-Users can filter by Devices, Severities, Labels and Alerts Status.
-You can even Export alert data in CSV format.
+Users can filter by Devices, Severities, Labels and Issues Status.
+You can even Export issue data in CSV format.

 Use the blue arrows (highlighted in green) to edit or filter issues for individual devices, group of devices, type of issues, type of severity, resolved or unresolved issues.
 You can also sort by Created and Updated timestamps.